Instant Pot Teriyaki Chicken and Rice is an easy healthy meal prep idea with broccoli, peppers and a simple stir fry sauce.

 Storing and reheating

-If you love this homemade teriyaki sauce, you can make the sauce itself and store it in the refrigerator.
-It will last for about a year.
-Then you can use it anytime you want an exciting flavor on your meat or veggies or for your next stir fry.
+If you love the homemade teriyaki sauce, you can mix together the sauce and store it in the refrigerator for up to a year.
+Use it on meat or veggies or for your next stir fry.

-You can also freeze Instant Pot chicken teriyaki after it has been cooked, although the veggies might not thaw very well.
+You can also freeze it after it has been cooked, although the veggies might not thaw very well.
 Make sure you allow it to completely cool before storing it in glass containers in the freezer for up to 3 months.
 Let it thaw in the fridge overnight then reheat as normal.

 - 1 tbsp olive oil